jborean93/LocalKdc/README.md

 00:20:09 info: LocalKdc.SspiClient[0] Calling InitializeSecurityContextW
 00:20:09 info: LocalKdc.SspiClient[0] InitializeSecurityContextW returned 0
 00:20:09 info: LocalKdc.SspiClient[0] Return Flags ISC_RET_ALLOCATED_MEMORY, Token 6082028C06092A86488...
+...
 ```

-The `Token` displayed is the hex encoding of the service ticket returned by the KDC.
+The `Tokens` for each exchange in the auth are displayed as hex string.

 ## Troubleshooting
 There are a few moving parts in this process so it can be helpful to verify each component when troubleshooting issues.